Updated on: February 3rd, 2023

 - Ensuring data integrity and higher quality of your data

 1. Easy and fast connections

-Traditionally, developing connections have been a painful task that took a long time, sometimes even months.
+Traditionally, developing connections with trading partners has been a painful task that took a long time, sometimes even months.
 Often, this is still the case.
-Point-to-point hand coded integrations are not only time-consuming but also risky.
+Point-to-point hand-coded integrations are not only time-consuming but also risky.
 Whenever you have more than three connections, adjusting them can be difficult.
 Implementing a small change in one of the integrations may result in an error or a bug in the rest of them.
 Also, sometimes integration vendors struggle to deliver connections on time (especially if they need to integrate different systems and applications).

 However, in the fast-paced era of globalization, one cannot wait not even weeks with deploying a single connection between two data sources.

 When you need to integrate data sources internally, you want to ensure that it happens as quickly as possible, so all of your employees have the information they need to utilize for improved processes.